Wireless Home Digital Interface

-Wireless Home Digital Interface (WHDI) is a consumer electronic specification for a wireless HDTV connectivity throughout the home.
+Wireless Home Digital Interface (WHDI) is a consumer electronic specification for wireless HDTV connectivity throughout the home.

 WHDI enables delivery of uncompressed high-definition digital video over a wireless radio channel connecting any video source (computers, mobile phones, Blu-ray players etc.) to any compatible display device.
-WHDI is supported and driven by Amimon, Hitachi Ltd., LG Electronics, Motorola, Samsung Group, Sharp Corporation and Sony.
+WHDI was supported by and used in products from companies such as Hitachi, LG Electronics, Motorola, Samsung, Sharp Corporation and Sony, although as of late 2023 the working group leading its development is no longer active.

 Versions

 The WHDI 1.0 specification was finalized in December 2009.
 Sharp Corporation will be one of the first companies to roll out wireless HDTVs.
 AT CES 2010 LG Electronics announced a WHDI wireless HDTV product line.

-In June 2010, WHDI announced an update to WHDI 1.0 which allows support for stereoscopic 3D, and WHDI 2.0 specification to be completed in Q2 2011.
+In June 2010, WHDI announced an update to WHDI 1.0 which allows support for stereoscopic 3D, and WHDI 2.0 specification planned to be completed in Q2 2011.